 Complete the paperwork and take delivery of your vehicle

-It’s easy to confuse pre-approval with pre-qualification, but they’re not the same.
+No—car loan pre-approval and pre-qualification are not the same.
 Pre-qualification is a quick estimate of what you might qualify for, usually based on self-reported information and a soft credit check.
-It’s helpful for early research but holds little weight with dealers.
+It's helpful for early research but holds little weight with dealers.

 Pre-approval, on the other hand, involves a more thorough review and a hard credit inquiry.
 It's a more formal commitment from the lender and carries more influence during the buying process.